Haze-me/restful_api_design/README.md

 ReDoc: http://localhost:8000/api/redoc/

-- Access Doc folder for API_DOCUMENTATION
+- For guide on how to test the `API` using `POSTMAN` Access Doc folder for API_DOCUMENTATION

 ## Testing
 - Access Doc folder for TESTING on how to run test and code coverage